 - You can set up an unlimited number of scenes.

-- Offers a set of powerful tools and easy to use for everyone.
+- It offers a set of powerful tools and easy to use for everyone.

 - A wide array of configuration options and tweaks for recording or broadcasting.